 Although it never won a Grammy, this song (along with "Where Did Our Love Go

-," which never won a Grammy either) was inducted into the Grammy Hall of Fame in 1999. (thanks, Jerro - New Alexandria, PA, for all above)
+," which never won a Grammy either) was inducted into the Grammy Hall of Fame in 1999.

 Vanilla Fudge recorded a successful cover version that hit #6 US in 1968.
-Fudge drummer Carmine Appice explains: "In 1966, when I joined the band, there was a thing going around the New York area and Long Island that was basically slowing songs down, making production numbers out of them and putting emotion into them.
+Fudge drummer Carmine Appice explained in a Songfacts interview: "In 1966, when I joined the band, there was a thing going around the New York area and Long Island that was basically slowing songs down, making production numbers out of them and putting emotion into them.
 The Vagrants were doing it, they had Leslie West in the band.
 The Rich Kids were doing it, they had this writer named Richard Supa.
 The Hassles were doing it, they had Billy Joel.
 It all started from The Rascals, I think.
 We were all looking for songs that were hits and could be slowed down with emotion put into them.
 You Keep Me Hangin' On lyrically was a hurtin' kind of song, and when The Supremes did it, it was like a happy song.
 We tried to slow down the song and put the emotion the song should have into it with the hurtin' kind of feeling the song should have."

-Appice: "Our manager had a connection with Shadow Morton, and he connected it with us.
+Carmine Appice: "Our manager had a connection with Shadow Morton, and he connected it with us.
 The object was to get us in the studio.
 When he saw us, he loved us, and we cut 'You Keep In Hangin' On' in one-take mono.
 One take, straight to tape."

 Vanilla Fudge has done a lot of cover songs in a similar style, including "People Get Ready," "Eleanor Rigby

 " and "Tearin' Up My Heart."